elproffesore/website/src/content.md

 <br/>
 <br/>

 My name is Philipp and I’m currently studying [Design & Computation](https://www.newpractice.net/study) at Technische Universität Berlin and Universität der Künste Berlin.
 I’m interested in data and media visualization, interfaces and media theory.
-Through my studies, projects and work I aim at disentangling the weird parts of technology and want to keep afloat on this huge ocean of information.
+Through my studies, projects and work I disentangling the weird parts of technology and want to keep afloat on this huge ocean of information.
 ------
 ### From Space to Place